Line length: Calculation methods

 Second page of the Spartan Type Specimen by American Type Founders (1953).
 The lowercase alphabet measurement for each of the sizes displayed on this page can be found on the left column.

 There are a few methods to calculate line length to fit the intended average count of characters that such lines should contain based on the factors listed above.
 Most, if not all, of these methods use the length of the lowercase alphabet (LCA) as a reference for its calculation.
 The lowercase alphabet (a measurement of the array of characters of the hegemonic roman alphabet from a to z in typographic points) was sometimes included in type specimen booklets.
 If not available, the first step to calculate the line length for all these methods is the measurement of the LCA at the size that will be ultimately used.

 The first of these methods consists of an adjacency matrix that positions the LCA in points on the x axis and the line length in picas on the y axis.
 The matrix is used by locating the number closest to the previously calculated LCA on the left column of the matrix and then scanning across the columns the number of characters that one would like to set in the text line.
 Once the number is located, the top row of the selected column will indicate the ideal line length.

 The second method consists of a formula that uses the LCA as a unit in a rule of three calculation.
 Given that the lowercase alphabet has 26 characters, multiplying LCA by 1.75 roughly yields the optimal number of characters for novice readers (26 × 1.75 = 45.5 [≈ 45]).
-Multiplying the optimal number of character by 0.75 yields the minimum number of characters for novice readers (45.5 × 0.75 = 34.125 [≈ 34]), while multiplying this same number by 1.5 roughly yields the maximum number of characters for novice readers (45.5 × 1.5 = 68.25 [≈ 60]).
+Multiplying the optimal number of characters by 0.75 yields the minimum number of characters for novice readers (45.5 × 0.75 = 34.125 [≈ 34]), while multiplying this same number by 1.5 roughly yields the maximum number of characters for novice readers (45.5 × 1.5 = 68.25 [≈ 60]).

 The third known method is also a formula (LCA’ × Cρ[S] = Ll) that consists of multiplying a modified version of LCA (the lowercase alphabet plus a space character [LCA’]) by the desired number of characters (Cρ) multiplied by a constant of 0.0345 (S).